Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 The Frontend is build as Plugin [here](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

 ## Configuration MQTT connection to broker
-The MQTT broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.
+The MQTT broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.\

-Further connection to the MQTT broker can be enabled or disabled.
+Furthermore, connections to the MQTT broker can be enabled or disabled.

 <br/>
 <p align="center" style="text-indent:70px;">